home > volunteer kindergarten teacher > apply for this program

 After you have been admitted to participate in the program, you would now have to execute the following:

-Other relevant facts on the program
+Other relevant facts about the program

-• We will send you a document on how to fund-raise for your trip
+• We will send you a document on how to fund-raise for your trip – after you’ve confirmed your participation.

-• Saturdays and Sundays are leisure days
+• Saturdays and Sundays are free days.

-• You can contact VIGS-GHANA local staff on cell phones all the time — 24 hours a day — seven days a week
+• You can contact VIGS GHANA local staff on cell phones all the time — 24 hours a day — seven days a week.

 Back to top